status-im/status-keycard/README.md

 * im.status.gradle.gpshell.enc_key = the ENC key for the ISD
 * im.status.gradle.gpshell.kek_key = the KEK key for the ISD
 * im.status.gradle.gpshell.kvn = the Key Version Number for the ISD
-* im.status.wallet.test.simulated = true if the test should run on the simulator, false (or anything else) otherwise
+* im.status.keycard.test.simulated = true if the test should run on the simulator, false (or anything else) otherwise

 Testing is done with JUnit and performed either on a real card or on [jCardSim](https://github.com/status-im/jcardsim).
 Although the tests are comprehensive, debugging on the real card is not easy because raw APDUs are not shown in the test